ronin-rb/ronin-code-sql/README.md

 * Provides convenience methods for encoding/decoding SQL data.
 * Provides an Domain Specific Language (DSL) for crafting normal SQL and [SQL injections][SQLi].
+* Has 99% documentation coverage.
+* Has 98% test coverage.

 ## Examples